FrostyOS-dev/FrostyOS-old/README.md

 You should have received a copy of the GNU General Public License along with this program.
 If not, see <https://www.gnu.org/licenses/>.

-## Latest Changes - 07/07/2023
+## Latest Changes - 08/07/2023

-- Fixed RTC GetWeekDay function
-- Added `limine.h` to gitignore
-- Added comments to `time.h`
+- Completely redid GDT code
-- Moved VGA graphics code out of arch/x86_64
+- Moved GDT code out of unnecessary folder
-- Cleaned up VGA graphics code
-- Added `nm.sh` to `run-utils`
-- Removed unnecessary x87 FPU code

 ## Resources used